 Patient Neglect Or Abuse ~ Texas Board Of Nursing (BON)

 If you have questions about a patient neglect or abuse issue, or have been contacted by the nursing board, call to schedule a free legal consultation with a nursing license defense attorney, (512) 829-5619.
+Note that the free consultation is ONLY for professional licensing matters.

 In today’s hectic healthcare environment, many nurses are overworked and could be scrambling to care for a high number of patients, with limited resources.
 Under the circumstances, it’s easy to see how “patient neglect” could occur.